alainkaegi/pythonorama/software_development/git.md

 1. :star::star: Why would you ever have files in a directory that are not under version control?

 ## Answers
-1. Often -- several times an hour.
+1. Often; several times an hour.
 Part of the point of Git is to allow you to go back to a previous commit if you make a mistake, so you want to have many options as to how far to go back.
 1. In a hidden directory called `.git` inside the directory where you ran `git init`.
 1. No. Git is clever enough to store only the differences between commits.
 1. There is no reason to store compiled code, as it can be generated from the source code.
 Huge, unchanging data files that are available elsewhere are also often left out of version control.